abpframework/abp/docs/en/Authorization.md

 ![authorization-new-permission-ui-localized](images/authorization-new-permission-ui-localized.png)

+#### Adding permissions to a user on registration when using a separate Identity Server
+On registration of a user, the user can be assigned permissions by utilizing the [local event bus](Local-Event-Bus.md) using ```SetForUserAsync```.

+But when using a separate Identity Server there are few steps that need to be followed to have access to the permissions at that time.

+- Extract (and remove) the permission folder from the ProjectName.Application.Contracts to a separate project (e.g. ProjectName.Application.Contracts.Shared)
+- Add a ProjectNameApplicationContractsSharedModule.cs to the Shared project
+- Let ProjectNameApplicationContractsSharedModule.cs inherit from AbpModule to make it a [module](Module-Development-Basics.md)
+- Add ```typeof(ProjectNameApplicationContractsSharedModule)``` to the ```DependsOn``` in module classes for both **IndentityServer** and **Application.Contracts**

 #### Multi-Tenancy

 ABP supports [multi-tenancy](Multi-Tenancy.md) as a first class citizen.
 You can define multi-tenancy side option while defining a new permission.
 It gets one of the three values defined below: